A 9-Step Guide to Developing a Mobile App

 Competitors and App USP

 A perfect scenario would see your app being unique with no competitors—nobody trying to solve the problem you plan to address.
 That is unlikely to happen.
-But just because there are already one or more similar apps, it doesn’t mean you should abandon your idea.
+But just because there are already one or more similar apps doesn’t mean you should abandon your idea.

 Decide who your competitors will be.
 Thoroughly investigate their apps and how they work.
-And then work on your idea so your app solves the same problem better.
+Then work on your idea so your app solves the same problem better.
 What features are they lacking that users are asking for?
 Can you make your app easier to use than theirs?

 How your app differs—and is superior—becomes your app’s unique selling proposition (USP).